Holiday Gifts

 It feels like every year, the High Holidays sneak up on us, and we end up scrambling to make sure everything is ready to celebrate the Jewish New Year.

-In 2023, Elul starts on Friday, August 17 at sundown.
-Rosh Hashanah 2023 will begin at sundown on the evening of Friday, September 15th.
+In 2024, the Hebrew month of Elul starts on Tuesday, September at sundown, while Rosh Hashanah 2024 will begin on the evening of Wednesday, October 2nd.
 We want to make sure you don’t get caught off-guard this year, so we have created this High Holiday Prep Checklist for you to use so you get everything done in time!

 Shana Tova from Jerusalem, and best of luck preparing for a meaningful High Holiday season!